 I was raised in Union City, New Jersey, moved to Endwell in 1976 and then settled in Apalachin in 1992.
 I married Vicki Cahill (Sanyshyn) and we now have 2 grown children.
 Donald III, graduated from the University of Scranton with a Bachelor’s Degree in Political Science and a minor in Business and History.
-He now lives in Alexandria, Va. and worked the past 3 years with Congressman Tom Reed in Washington, DC.
-He has just accepted a position with the Secretary of Treasury office working with Secretary Steve Mnuchin.
+He now lives in Alexandria, Va. and worked the past 4 years in Washington, DC.
 Lauren just recently graduated from the University of Marywood with a Bachelor’s Degree in Nutrition and Dietetics and a minor in Science.
 She recently passed her exam to become a licensed nutritionist and will be attending Boston University in the fall.

 In 1995, I was elected to the Owego Town Board, and was re-elected in 1999, 2003 and 2007.
 In 2009 I was elected Town Supervisor and I was re-elected in 2013.

 If you need a ride to the polls, please contact us through this website on facebook or call 607-687-0965.